communi/libcommuni/README.md

 - **MINOR** version when adding functionality in a backwards-compatible manner, and
 - **PATCH** version when making backwards-compatible bug fixes.

-## License

-Communi is free software; you can redistribute and/or modify it under the terms of the [BSD](http://opensource.org/licenses/BSD-3-Clause) license.

 ## Contact

 - Website: [communi.github.io](https://communi.github.io)